mautic/developer-documentation-new/docs/components/integrations_configuration.rst

 :orphan:

+.. vale off

 Configuration integration
 #########################

+.. vale on

-The Integration Plugin provides interfaces to display and store configuration options that can be accessed through the ``\Mautic\PluginBundle\Entity\Integration`` object.
+The Integration Plugin provides interfaces to display and store configuration options.
+You can use the ``\Mautic\PluginBundle\Entity\Integration`` object for that.

 .. vale off